techidaily/site-games-able/source/_posts/directx-progress-xna-series-edition.md

  Image Credit: Martin Kerstein/[Guild Wars 2](https://www.guildwars2.com/en/news/guesting-is-coming/)

  Believe it or not, it took nine years for ArenaNet to make the switch from DirectX 9 to DirectX 11\.
-However, some games do support both DirectX 11 and DirectX 12, including Fortnite (read[our Fortnite cheat sheet](https://www.makeuseof.com/tag/fortnite-essentials-cheat-sheet-controls-tips-terms/) ), Battlefield 5, Shadow of the Tomb Raider, and more.
+However, some games do support both DirectX 11 and DirectX 12, including Fortnite (read [our Fortnite cheat sheet](https://www.makeuseof.com/tag/fortnite-essentials-cheat-sheet-controls-tips-terms/) ), Battlefield 5, Shadow of the Tomb Raider, and more.
 Users can switch between DirectX 11 and DirectX 12 in the game settings.

  Now, the fact that some games support both DirectX 11 and 12 has probably got you wondering about in-game performance.
 Does choosing DX 11 or DX 12 deliver better in-game performance?
 The following video illustrates the differences between DirectX 11 and DirectX 12 in a range of games, showcasing vital specs such as average frames per second, CPU usage, GPU usage, and more, using an AMD Ryzen 3600, Nvidia GeForce RTX 3060 Ti, and 16GB DDR4 RAM.